obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 > [!Quote]
 > Properties allow you to organize information about a note.
 Properties contain structured data such as text, links, dates, checkboxes, and numbers.
 Properties can also be used in combination with [Community plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) that can do useful things with your structured data.

+In the Tasks documentation, we refer to these as Frontmatter Properties, to distinguish them from Task and Query properties.

 ## What do you need to know?